Education

 Being a teacher provides the unique opportunity to make a transformative and lasting impact on the lives of others, contributing to shaping sustainable futures and offering personal fulfillment.
 However, the world faces an unprecedented global teacher shortage exacerbated by a decline in their working conditions and status.

-With the theme “The teachers we need for the education we want: The global imperative to reverse the teacher shortage”, the 2023 celebrations will aim to put the importance of stopping the decline in the number of teachers and then starting to increase that number at the top of the global agenda.
+With the theme “The teachers we need for the education we want: The global imperative to reverse the teacher shortage”, the 2023 celebration was aimed to put the importance of stopping the decline in the number of teachers and then starting to increase that number at the top of the global agenda.